Superior Plus Corp. Announces Strong 2017 Annual and Fourth Quarter Results

 By its very nature, forward-looking information involves numerous assumptions, risks and uncertainties, both general and specific.
 Should one or more of these risks and uncertainties materialize or should underlying assumptions prove incorrect, as many important factors are beyond our control, Superior’s or Superior LP’s actual performance and financial results may vary materially from those estimates and intentions contemplated, expressed or implied in the forward-looking information.
 These risks and uncertainties include incorrect assessments of value when making acquisitions, increases in debt service charges, the loss of key personnel, fluctuations in foreign currency and exchange rates, inadequate insurance coverage, liability for cash taxes, counterparty risk, compliance with environmental laws and regulations, reduced customer demand, operational risks involving our facilities, force majeure, labour relations matters, our ability to access external sources of debt and equity capital, and the risks identified in (i) our MD&A under the heading “Risk Factors” and (ii) Superior’s most recent Annual Information Form.
 The preceding list of assumptions, risks and uncertainties is not exhaustive.

 When relying on our forward-looking information to make decisions with respect to Superior, investors and others should carefully consider the preceding factors, other uncertainties and potential events.
 Any forward-looking information is provided as of the date of this document and, except as required by law, neither Superior nor Superior LP undertakes to update or revise such information to reflect new information, subsequent or otherwise.
 For the reasons set forth above, investors should not place undue reliance on forward-looking information.

-For more information about Superior, visit our website at www.superiorplus.com or contact:
+For more information about Superior, visit our website at www.superiorplus.com.